Understand token usage

 The TypeScript and Python SDKs expose the same usage data with different field names:- TypeScript provides per-step token breakdowns on each assistant message (

-message.message.id,message.message.usage), per-model cost viamodelUsageon the result message, and a cumulative total on the result message. - Python provides per-step token breakdowns on each assistant message (
+message.message.id,message.message.usage), per-model cost viamodelUsageon the result message, and a cumulative total on the result message. - Python provides per-step token breakdowns on each assistant message as

-message.usage,message.message_id), per-model cost viamodel_usageon the result message, and the accumulated total on the result message (total_cost_usdandusagedict).
+message.usageandmessage.message_id, per-model cost viamodel_usageon the result message, and the cumulative total on the result message astotal_cost_usd.

 query()call: one invocation of the SDK’squery()function.
-A single call can involve multiple steps (Claude responds, uses tools, gets results, responds again).
-Each call produces oneresultmessage at the end.- Step: a single request/response cycle within a
+A single call can involve multiple steps: Claude responds, uses tools, gets results, and responds again.
+Each call produces oneresultmessage at the end, except in streaming input mode, where onequery()call carries multiple user turns and each turn emits its ownresultmessage.- Step: a single request/response cycle within a

 query()call.
 Each step produces assistant messages with token usage. - Session: a series of